Medicare Procedure and Patient Information

 (No ratings)

-Dr. Peter Ralph Koenig, FACC, MD is a pediatric cardiologist in Chicago, IL specializing in pediatric cardiology.
-He graduated from University of Michigan Medical School in 1986 and has 38 years of experience.
-Dr. Peter Ralph Koenig, FACC, MD is affiliated with Ann & Robert H. Lurie Children's Hospital of Chicago and PEDIATRIC FACULTY FOUNDATION INC.
+Dr. Peter R. Koenig, MD, FACC is a pediatric cardiologist in Huntley, IL specializing in pediatric cardiology.
+He graduated from University of Michigan Medical School in 1986 and has 39 years of experience.
+Dr. Peter R. Koenig, MD, FACC is affiliated with Northwestern Medicine, Northwestern University Clinical and Translational Sciences Institute (NUCATS), Northwestern University Feinberg School of Medicine, Ann & Robert H. Lurie Children's Hospital of Chicago and PEDIATRIC FACULTY FOUNDATION INC.

 Heart Problems